5HT/ant/README.md

-# ANT
+# AnT

-ANT is a new typesetting system written by Achim Blumensath.
+AnT is a new typesetting system written by Achim Blumensath.
 It resembles TeX, but improves on the language.
 It contains ML-like programming language that has domain-specific features for typesetting.